-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG. - Operation and maintenance of assets with relation to water.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
+Operation and maintenance of assets with relation to water.
 Greater Eston Phase 1B Pipeline Construction of 5km long reticulation pipeline that was omitted from the scope of work for Greater Eston Phase 1.
 R9,141,000 (subject to review).
-Budget (subject to review): 2017/2018 - R5,111,000 Ward 4 in Mkhambathini Municipality.
-Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
-Operation and maintenance of assets with relation to water.
+Budget (subject to review): 2016/2017 - R5,111,000 Ward 4 in Mkhambathini Municipality.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
 Upgrade of Mphophomeni WWW Detailed design in progress.
+Anticipated date of completion is 2020.
 Total Project Cost: R150,722,000 (subject to review).
-Budget (subject to review): 2017/2018 - R30,133,000 2017/2018 - R75,037,000 2018/2019 2018/2019 - R12,515,000 2019/2020 - R27,002,000 Outcome 6: An efficient, competitive and responsive economic infrastructure network 4: Maintenance and supply
+Budget (subject to review): 2016/2017 - R30,133,000 2017/2018 - R75,037,000 2018/2019 - R12,515,000 2019/2020 - R27,002,000 Ward 9 in uMngeni Municipality.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network 4: Maintenance and supply